yulinsysu/REVMark/README.md

 **Yulin Zhang, Jiangqun Ni, Wenkang Su, and Xin Liao**

 ## Introduction
 This repository is a code release for the paper found [here](https://dl.acm.org/doi/pdf/10.1145/3581783.3612270).
 The paper focus on deep video watermarking with temporal robustness and invisibility.
-The main contribution is the proposed temporal-associated feature extraction block (TAsBlock),  differentiable video compression simulator(DiffH264), and spatial/temporal mask loss.
+The main contributions are the proposed temporal-associated feature extraction block (TAsBlock),  differentiable video compression simulator(DiffH264), and spatial/temporal mask loss.

 ## Citation
 If you find our work useful, please consider citing: